Think again if you thought you could use the Olympic logo in your marketing campaign. Even the Olympics enforce trademark law.

 The United States Olympic Committee (USOC) and the International Olympic Committee (IOC) are cracking down on U.S. companies’ use of the Olympic trademark.
-They are specifically targeting companies and brands, including tweets or blog posts about anything Olympics-related (even this post could be in violation of the new rules).
+They are explicitly targeting companies and brands, including tweets or blog posts about anything Olympics-related (even this post could be in violation of the new rules).
 Mainstream news organizations are exempt from the restriction.

 Other than using the Olympic five-ringed logo, Adweek created a list of trademarked words and phrases to avoid in your content marketing and social media, including: